LocalAgentFinder provides you with the tools to compare and select the right agent to best suit your needs

 The Northern Territory (NT) and is the least populous of Australia’s eight major states and territories.

 House prices in Darwin have increased 9% over the past year.
 The optimists in real estate believe that the decreasing median sale price for property in the Darwin area and the Northern Territory will increase affordability and in turn drive up investment.
 The average commission rate sits higher that all other Australian states and territories except for Tasmania, and we would expect to see that as the population of NT is significantly lower, there is less property being sold in the NT and less competition between real estate agents allowing them to increase their rates.

 State averages offer a good guide to help inform an estimate of the amount you should be willing to pay on fees and commissions when selling your property.
 In addition to the average costs of fees and commissions in the Northern Territory, it’s a good idea for you to have a clear understanding of what each term means.
 The sum of the value of fees, for example, is generally the fee for marketing and advertising and/or administrative costs.
 It’s common practice for an agent to charge commission as the percentage allocation of the total sale, where the fee allocation can sit outside of this.

 The total costs sitting under commissions and fees can sometimes be a little unclear.
 We recommend having an open conversation with your real estate agent and seeking full clarity on what these terms mean and what you can expect to be delivered.

 A lower level of competition amongst real estate agents has had an effect on commission and fee rates in the NT.
 The average commission rate in the NT is higher than most.
-In fact, it overtook QLD and now has the second highest average rate in the country second to Tasmania.
-The Northern Territory's average commission rate now sits at 2.63%.
+In fact, it has the third-highest average rate in the country after Tasmania and Queensland.
+The Northern Territory's average commission rate now sits at 2.52%.
 The below table shows how the NT commission rate compares to other states and territories across Australia.